Neftalí Feliz: Minor leagues

 Feliz was signed by the Atlanta Braves as a free agent out of the Dominican Republic on June 6, 2005.
-He made his professional debut with the GCL Braves in 2006, posting a 4.03 ERA in 11 appearances.
+He made his professional debut with the Gulf Coast League Braves in 2006, posting a 4.03 ERA in 11 appearances.
 He began the 2007 season with the rookie-level Danville Braves, and logged a 1.98 ERA with 28 strikeouts in 271/3 innings of work.

 Texas Rangers

 On July 31, 2007, Feliz was traded from the Braves to the Texas Rangers along with Jarrod Saltalamacchia, Matt Harrison, Beau Jones, and Elvis Andrus in exchange for Mark Teixeira and Ron Mahay.
 He finished the year with the Low-A Spokane Indians, logging a 3.60 ERA in 8 games.
 In 2008, he split the season between the Single-A Clinton LumberKings and the Double-A Frisco RoughRiders, accumulating a 10–6 record and 2.69 ERA in 27 games with the two teams.
 He began the 2009 season with the Triple-A Oklahoma City RedHawks, pitching to a 4–6 record and 3.49 ERA in 25 games.